vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   Enable OpenVPN Data Channel Offload feature by loading the appropriate kernel module.

-  Disbaled by default.
-No kernel module loaded.
+  Disabled by default - no kernel module loaded.

 ******
 Client